 Thank you in advance – we need your participation, ideas and energy!

-Oversees MDAFP Annual Meeting & Summer Summit as well as the Winter Regional Conference educational programming including topics and tracks and KSA sessions.
+Oversees MDAFP Annual Meeting & Winter Refresher educational programming including topics and tracks and KSA sessions.
 MD’s regulatory requirements are monitored and taken into consideration in program development.
 Determines needs and identifies topics for additional programming and acts as the clearing house for educational program proposals.
 Also, has oversight responsibilities for the process for obtaining AAFP CME credit and assigning a designated CME physician reviewer.
 This committee meets as needed throughout the year, requiring more frequent meetings leading up to a conference.

 Co-Chairs: Kelly Ryan, DO & Stacy Ross, MD, FAAFP